astheeggeggs/BRaVa_curation/README.md

 ## Step 3: Initial Sample QC

+In this step, we run the sample QC function in hail to determine sample qc metrics

 __Inputs__:
 * Filepath to hard-calls MatrixTable from step 1: `${MT_HARDCALLS}`
 * Filepath to the set of variants remaining after step 2 filtering: `${INITIAL_VARIANT_LIST}`